LockManipulator/Locksport/Safe manipulation/Digital Dial Magnifier/README.md

-1. Use config file to save preferences across power-offs.
-2. Multiple boot screen options.
-3. More face styles.
-4. Change and save all settings from web page.
-5. Better graph interface.
+1. Better graph interface.
+2. Fix settings page not saving/loading.

 ## Use:

+1. Put a small piece of double sided tape where the magnifier touches the dial.
-1. Slide the base onto the front of the safe
+2. Slide the magnetic base on to the front of the safe.
-2. Slide the encoder onto the metal rod and make sure it's centered on the dial before tightening the screw onto the rod.
+3. Slide the main body onto the rod and make sure it's both centered over the dial and level before sticking it on.
-3. If there's not enough friction to spin the encoder then you may need to simply tape it onto the dial.
-It doesn't take much to get it spinning well with the dial.
-A tiny strip of double sided tape works best in my experience.
-4. Turn the dial exactly to 0 and turn on the device.
-The encoder will automatically center on zero so don't touch the dial until the number 0 appears on the screen.
+4. The encoder will automatically think it's on 0 so turn the dial to 0 before turning it on.
+5. You can tighten the screws onto the rod but I do find it's better to leave it loose to allow a bit of wiggle since you won't get the magnifier on perfect.
+This bit of wiggle won't affect your readings.

-The encoder can be used as is or you can connect to its wifi for greater capabilities.
-Just connect to the wifi “Encoder”, no password, and go to 192.168.0.1 in a web browser.
-The web page is password protected with a username of “root” and password of “toor” (no quotes in either).
+The magnifier can be used as is or you can connect to its wifi for greater capabilities.
+Just connect to the wifi "DDM" with the password "magnifier" and go to 192.168.0.1 in a web browser.